 Entrants may not be a member of San Japan staff or San Japan volunteer.
 Entrants may not enter the same costume in the stage show and the hall cosplay.

-Starting in 2019 we will only be ticketing one section of the Lila Cockrell Theatre which will be the Center Orchestra seats.
+We will only be ticketing one section of the Lila Cockrell Theatre which will be the Center Orchestra seats.
 These tickets will issued as complimentary tickets to Gold and Premiere pass holders.
 It will be a $5 charity donation for general attendees.

 These tickets will be available at the CHARITY section located in the Dealer Room industry booths.